 - Family or marital therapy.
-This type of therapy involves family members or your spouse in counseling.
+This type of therapy involves family members or your spouse or partner in counseling.
 Working out stress in your relationships can help with depression.

 - Group psychotherapy.
 This type of counseling involves a group of people who struggle with depression working together with a psychotherapist.

 - Psychodynamic treatment.
-The aim of this counseling approach is to help you resolve underlying problems linked to your depression.
-This type of treatment can take longer than other types of psychotherapy because it involves exploring your feelings and beliefs in-depth.
+The aim of this counseling approach is to help you resolve underlying problems linked to your depression by exploring your feelings and beliefs in-depth.

 See more In-depth

 - Treatment resistant depression.
 National Alliance on Mental Illness. http://www.nami.org/Template.cfm?Section=By_Illness&Template=/ContentManagement/ContentDisplay.cfm&ContentID=155526.
 Accessed May 14, 2014.